 Finca la Vigia, Hemingway's house

 The tropical grounds and the big pool are impressive .
-His cute little pet cemetery for his dogs, and his cool old wooden boat, the Pilar are there too.
+His cute little pet cemetery for his cats, and his cool old wooden boat, Pilar are there too.
 Before you come here, see the 2016 movie, Papa Hemingway in Cuba.
 It shows the house, nude swimming in the pool, and the Pilar.
 The movie depicted Hemingway in Cuba just before the revolution and showed him assisting the rebels.

 When you visit here, don't forget to include Old Havana in your itinerary.
 Two of Hemingway's favorite bars are there; El Floridita, and La Bodeguita del Medio.